 - for a special, infrequent major event (such as the birth or adoption of a child, recovery from a serious illness, retirement, or a wedding);

-- · worth \$10 or less, given occasionally;
+- worth \$10 or less, given occasionally;

-- food shared in the office:
+- food shared in the office;

 - · personal hospitality at one's home; or

 - a gift to a host or hostess (such as wine or flowers).

-General Rule concerning Gifts to the Government.
-You can, on behalf of NTIA and with the approval of an authorized agency official, accept gifts to support agency activities.
-However, in most cases you cannot accept a gift from:
+General Rule concerning Gifts to the government.
+You can, on behalf of the Department and with the approval of an authorized agency official, accept gifts to support agency activities.
+However, in most cases you cannot accept a gift from: (1) an agency contractor or grantee,

-- (1) an NTIA contractor or grantee, - (2) someone who is in an industry regulated by NTIA, or - (3) someone who has an interest in a controversial matter pending before NTIA.
+(2) someone who is in an industry regulated by your agency, or

+(3) someone who has an interest in a controversial matter pending before your agency.
 Furthermore, gifts cannot be accepted if the circumstances would create an appearance of loss of impartiality by you or your agency.